 While enforcement of ISF (Importer Security Filing) violations began in May 2015, the enforcement environment has stiffened markedly in the last year.
 ISF requires importers and carriers to provide a set of information for any shipments being imported into the United States within at least 24 hours before loading their shipments or else they may face major fines and cargo holds.
-Due to an increasing number of violations, Customs and Border Protection (CBP) has upped the ante in terms of enforcement strategy:
+Due to an increasing number of violations, Customs and Border Protection (CBP) has upped the ante in terms of its ISF enforcement strategy:

 - CBP Ports will no longer be obligated to issue “three strikes”, as mentioned in our Shap Flashes and Shap Talk updates.

 - Liquidated damage claims for ISF violations now initiated at ports; not sent to CBP for evaluation.

 - Ports now direct to issue liquidated damages within 90 days of learning of the violation.

 According to Patrick Burnson, Executive Editor of Logistics Management Magazine OMIT DATE.
 Many affected by ISF had the attitude “CBP does not care so why should we?”
 This is a new era: there will be consequences for violating ISF.
 CBP does care.